 The Government is encouraging all EU citizens living in the United Kingdom to check online if they need to apply to the settlement scheme, by visiting GOV.UK, and follow the guidance to register if needed.
 We encourage you to do this as soon as possible.

 If you are unable to self-serve, we are working with Citizens Advice Enfield to help local people who are likely to be impacted by Brexit get the help and advice they need to prepare for the UK leaving the EU.
-This includes drop-in sessions run by Citizens Advice Enfield to explain the EU Settlement Scheme as well as supporting services available at our hub libraries.

 For the latest information and guidance on the UK exiting the EU, visit GOV.UK.
 As more information on Brexit emerges, you can check back here.
 You can also keep up to date by signing up for our regular newsletter.